mnr/writing-wip/Do-Ye0n_lives_on.md

 Do-Ye0n mulls this over.
 "What sectors are these corporations operating in?"

-"They all specialize in Corporate network penetrative testing."
+"They all specialize in corporate network penetrative testing."

 *Of course,* thinks Do-Ye0n.
 "Let me speak with the company with the highest market value."